arizonatribe/vanillas-packages/packages/semy/README.md

 ```

 #### Conventional Commit

+You can forgo the `--type` flag, the interative menur or passing a semver (ie, `1.5.9`) directly, and instead let the versioning be driven by _conventional_ git commit messages.
+This can fit well into CI/CD pipelines or pre-push Git hooks (especially combined with the `--add-commit` flag).

 A [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) is a prefixing pattern for git commit messages which can be used to drive automation scripts (especially in CI/CD pipelines) that set the semantic version for you.